wearehyperaware/hyperaware-core/RegisterZone.md

 	6. If we have time we can add functionality that could update the zones or transferownership

+                        Fields on smart contract
-			mapping(Address -> Array<DID>) governmentToZoneDIDs
+			mapping(Address -> Array<DID>) zoneRegisteration

 			struct DID {
 					zoneID: (hash of Tezos public key and nonce?),
 					exists: Boolean indicating if a polygon is active or not,
 					hash: hash of the content of the document_url
 					uri: document_url
 				   }